 "It may not happen," Trump said.
 "The only reason I would have (it) ... is if for any reason I feel the middle class is not being properly taken care of."

 There is also pressure from investors to pass the tax overhaul.
-The expectation of deep tax cuts has helped fuel a heady stock market rally during Trump's first year as president, with the broad S&P 500 index up more than 13 percent.
+The expectation of deep tax cuts has helped propel U.S. stock markets to record highs during Trump's first year as president.

 Trump is expected to participate on Tuesday in Senate Republicans' weekly policy lunch.
 He said he would press the lawmakers to act on taxes and that he thinks there are enough votes to pass the plan.
 While its broad parameters have been made public, the detailed legislation has not yet been unveiled.

 Democrats have urged Trump to include them in the development of the legislation.
 The Republican blueprint was devised without Democratic input.
 The last major tax restructuring, Republican former President Ronald Reagan's 1986 overhaul, received significant input and support from Democrats.